mautic/mautic-documentation/pages/10.contacts/03.manage-segments/docs.en.md

 ![Screenshot showing segment categories](add-category-segment.jpg)

-To check if your segment is linked to the categories you created, create a new uncategorized segment and click on the `Segment Category Filter` in the toolbar and select the category which you linked to your segment.
-Only that segment will be listed the uncategorized segment which is not linked to any category wont be listed.
+To determine whether your segment is linked to the categories you created, first create a new segment without any category assigned.
+From the Segments screen, click in the `Segment Category Filter` in the toolbar.
+Choose the category linked to your segment.
+Only the segment associated with that category is displayed, the other segments are not listed.

 ## Delete all contacts in a segment